junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > discuss plan, Dean stay with Cas, John/Mary with Sam, other ghosts guard bunker (demons attacking bunker)

 "What do you mean, kid?"
-Bobby asks. "*We*?
-We are a bunch of ghosts and many of you can't even touch a thing.
+Bobby asks incredulously. "*We*?
+We are a bunch of ghosts and many of you can't even touch a thing!
 What are you gonna do to fight against demons and a pissed-off archangel?"

-The ghosts of old hunters and Roadhouse frequents are all on Charlie now.
+The ghosts of old hunters and Roadhouse frequents are all staring at Charlie now.
 She glances at them nervously.
 "Just a thought, if it's body we need, I think there's a cemetery not far from here..."

 "You want to be a haunted skeleton?"
 Bobby frowns.
+"Scratch that, a freaking zombie?"

 Ash says, "That doesn't sound very cool."

-Jo adds, "Almost like a zombie apocalypse.
-Except we are good zombies."
+Jo adds, "Except we might not be the only ones thinking about that.
+Out that, the ghost apocalypse might have already turned into a zombie apocalypse.
+Plus the demon apocalypse."

 Charlie shakes her head quickly.
 "You're right, bad idea.
 Don't mind me."

 Sam holds out a hand, redirecting their attention back to him.
 "Maybe not.
 Hear me out --"

 They turn to him.
-Sam continues, "What if we split, half of you stay in bunker with Dean and Cas, don't let the demons come in --" just as he speaks, a loud pounding noise comes from the bunker's front door.
+Sam continues, "What if we split, half of you stay in the bunker with Dean and Cas, don't let the demons come in --" just as he speaks, a loud pounding noise comes from the bunker's front door.
 The demons barricading out there are still relentlessly trying to break through the heavily sigil-protected door.
-They don't really know how long that door is going to hold. "-- Those who are interested to go for a field trip take a walk in the cemetery and we go to Hell together.
+They don't really know how long that door is going to hold. "-- Those who are interested to go for a field trip, they can come with me to take a walk in the cemetery and we go to Hell together.
 Most of us are trained hunters, what's so different from fighting inside a fleshed body and fighting with skeletons?
 Keep away from iron and salt, close to holy oil and water, we should be fine."

 "That's hell of a plan," Bobby breathes out sharply, looking around them.
 "But honestly I can't think of a better one.
 Anyone?"